unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 ## Step 2: Setup Query Parameters

-The Unstoppable Domains website requires additional fields to the `ref` and `searchTerm` query parameters to prefill crypto addresses after minting using a payment URL:
+The Unstoppable Domains website requires additional fields to the `ref` and `searchTerm` query parameters to pre-fill crypto addresses after minting using a payment URL:

 | Name | Type | Mandatory | Description |
 | - | - | - | - |